normoes/monero_health_check/README.md

 | `MONEROD_RPC_USER` | `""` |
 | `MONEROD_RPC_PASSWORD` | `""` |

-The RPC connecton is established using [`python-monerorpc`](https://github.com/monero-ecosystem/python-monerorpc).
+The core of this service is the [`monero_health`](https://github.com/normoes/monero_health) module, which uses [`python-monerorpc`](https://github.com/monero-ecosystem/python-monerorpc) to establish the RPC connection to the Monero daemon.

 ### Last block age

 `/api/v1/last_block/health` returns a `status` key.

-This `status` returns whether the last block found on the daemon's blockchain is older than a pre-configured value:
+This `status` shows whether the last block found on the daemon's blockchain is older than a pre-configured value:

 | environment variable | default value |
 |----------------------|---------------|